rubenvannieuwpoort/neural_network/README.md

 # Neural network

 This is an extremely simple implementation of a neural network in Python.
-It takes about 75 lines of code.

 It uses fully connected linear layers and a ReLU activation function, and uses the mean square error loss function.
 It trains on the MNIST dataset and reaches about 95% accuracy.